hnhdigital-os/fs-deploy/README.md

 GitDepoy created a .fsdeploy configuration file in the root directory of your project.
 It will automatically add this to your .gitignore file.

-Simply run fs-deploy in your project root folder:
+Simply run fs-deploy in your project root folder and follow the prompts to setup a deployment configuration.

 `$ fs-deploy config`

-Follow the prompts and then you can:
+Anytime you want to run a deployment, simply type:

-`$ fs-deploy deploy`
+`$ fs-deploy push`

+* Supports deployment profiles.
+Add the --profile= option to only use that profile.

 FsDeploy comes with the ability to self-update: